mvdan/sh/README.md

 Supporting some of these could be possible, but they would involve major drawbacks explained below.

-* Associative arrays.
+* Bash associative arrays.
 Cannot be parsed statically as that depends on whether `array` was defined via `declare -A`.

 ```
  $ echo '${array[spaced string]}' | shfmt